 This means that if you play this lick (or some variation of it, or another lick) and it just doesn’t sound right, you need to focus on these factors until they are perfect.

-Once you’ve got your phrasing techniques right and can play fluently around a few guitar scales, then you may choose to opt for increasing your speed to have the ability to pay fast guitar solos added to your bag of tricks.
+Once you’ve got your phrasing techniques right and can play fluently around a few guitar scales, then you may choose to opt for increasing your speed to have the ability to pay fast solos added to your bag of guitar tricks.

 The good news is that if you learn how to play slow licks and solos correctly, learning to play guitar fast will be pretty easy since you already have the necessary things in place.